(Female, Age 23) from Brooklyn, NY

 This is a REAL-LIFE job profile written by a Female aged 23 who works as a Finance Analyst in Brooklyn, NY.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Job Title||Finance Analyst|

 Opinions on your CAREER overall (i.e. not just your current job)

 Describe the type of organization you work for.

 I work for a highly diversified financial services company with a presence in more than 100 countries and over 300,000 employees.
 It provides banking services as well as investment banking services.